Disability and Poverty in Bolivia

 The Correlation Between Disability and Poverty in Bolivia

 The term disability is broad due to its application to either physical or mental problems; the 15% of the population covers both since mental and physical disabilities can affect labor force and schooling participation.
-Over 75% of those with a disability do not participate in schooling in Bolivia.
+More than 75% of those with a disability do not participate in schooling in Bolivia.
 Employers are hesitant to hire given the extensive training and exceptions necessary; a lack of schooling hurts hiring opportunities further.
 Those with disabilities face lacking or rejected health care and unforgiving employers, and others often misunderstand them in classrooms.
 Nonetheless, if they cannot find a job, a life in poverty is almost a guarantee.
 While impairments are quite a struggle individually, those who aim to care for their loved ones struggle too.

 The Bolivian education system introduced a project called Fe y Alegría Bolivia in 2012 geared towards helping special needs students by creating a more inclusive environment to influence greater school participation in the disabled community.
 The main issue with this project is funding.
 While the issue of funding can apply to almost any project, what is missing in the structure of the program is the socialization and conditioning to function not only in the classroom but in society as well.